rollercodester/treble-hook/README.md

 ### Feaure Requests

 Got a cool feature idea?
 By all means do submit it.
 Is your idea already added by someone else?
-Go vote for it to help bump its roadmap priority.
+Vote for it via a Github reaction to help bump its roadmap priority.

 [Where features requests molt...](https://github.com/igneous-systems/treble-hook/labels/enhancement)